Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

-The solution to the SK model requires the introduction of $n$ copies of the system, called \textit{replicas}, with $n$ that goes to zero at the end of the computation.
-This mathematical trick, useful to carry on the computation, was shown to have a deeper, physical implication: the SG phase is precisely characterized by the spontaneous breaking of replica symmetry.
-In the SG phase, an exponential number of pure states are organized in an ultrametric structure and the order parameter is the so-called replica-overlap, a quantity that describes the similarities between the different pure states.
-At the dAT line, the paramagnetic solution becomes unstable.
-To identify the dAT line one can compute the fluctuations around the paramagnetic solution, via the study of the spectrum of the Hessian of the replicated free energy.
-One can identify three sub-spaces or sectors of Hessian eigenvectors, that are called replicon, longitudinal and anomalous \cite{bray1978replica,bray1979replica}.
-On the dAT line, the replicon eigenvalue becomes critical and stays critical in the whole SG phase, which is thus a marginally stable phase.
-This highly non-trivial solution has been proved to be rigorously exact \cite{panchenko2013sherrington}.
+The solution to the SK model requires the introduction of replicas \cite{parisi1980sequence,*parisi1980order}.
+To identify the dAT line one can compute the fluctuations around the paramagnetic solution, via the study of the spectrum of the Hessian of the replicated free energy \cite{de1978stability}.
+One can identify three sectors of Hessian eigenvectors, that are called replicon, longitudinal and anomalous \cite{bray1978replica,bray1979replica}.
+On the dAT line, the replicon eigenvalue becomes critical and stays critical in the whole SG phase, which is thus marginally stable.
+Below the dAT line the replica symmetry is spontaneously broken and the SK model has an exponential number of pure states, organized in an ultrametric structure.
+This highly non-trivial solution has been proved to be rigorously exact \cite{talagrand2003generalized,panchenko2013sherrington}.

 Beyond MF, things are much less clear.
-In particular, it is not exactly known whether the finite-dimensional SG model has a transition to an SG phase when the external field is present.
-Numerical simulations suggest a positive answer for $D=4$ \cite{banos2012thermodynamic}, but for $D=3$ the results are inconclusive due to the huge finite-size effects and the very large equilibration times \cite{baity2014three,baity2014dynamical}: at the state of the art, it is impossible to decide if a transition exists just based on numerical results.
+In particular, it is not known whether the finite-dimensional model with external field has a transition to a SG phase.
+Numerical simulations suggest a positive answer for $D=4$ \cite{banos2012thermodynamic}, but for $D=3$ the results are inconclusive due to huge finite-size effects and very large equilibration times \cite{baity2014three,baity2014dynamical}: at the state of the art, it is impossible to decide if a transition exists just based on numerical results.